rafaelbuen/TextFileSample/README.md

 -	Should valid dates in other formats be considered valid? ei: YYYYMMDD?
 -	Should raw row counts be captured?
 -	Is the a desire to compare raw rows with processed and output rows?
--	is the desire to have error handling in: text, SQL, SSIS packages store, or not at this time?
+-	Is the desire to have error handling in: text, SQL, SSIS packages store, or not at this time?